 Question

-In outcome studies, it is stipulated in the study protocol that interviews (statements themselves) from subjects are entered into the EDC on the spot, without using medical records or worksheets.
-The results of vital measurements, etc., are also required to be entered directly into the EDC and are not allowed in the medical record.
+In outcome studies, it is stipulated in the study protocol that the hearing from the subject (the statement itself) is to be entered into the EDC on the spot, without using the medical record or worksheet.
+The results of vital measurements, etc. are also required to be entered directly into the EDC and are not allowed to be entered in the medical record.
 In this case, the CRC will directly input the content of interviews and test values from the subject into the EDC, and the EDC will be the first record.
 Since the source data is not recorded in the medical record or worksheet, the reproducibility of the clinical trial is difficult.
-Is there any problem with a situation where the source data does not remain at the implementing institution?
+Is there any problem with a situation where the source data does not remain at the Investigator Site?

 Also, with regard to adverse events, the CRC is required to enter the event name and causal relationship into the EDC on the spot based on interviews with the subject.
 It seems that the EDC (interview with the subject) is later confirmed by the investigator, etc. to ensure medical judgment, but is this procedure where the CRC enters the EDC with medical judgment at the first record stage appropriate?